Orange County SC Brings Home a Point from Pittsburgh

 Venue: Highmark Stadium - Pittsburgh, PA

-- Vacter's Header Earns Draw with Orange County - Pittsburgh Riverhounds SC
+- Marcos Cerato Nominated for USL Championship Goal of the Week - FC Tulsa

-- Vacter's First Pro Goal Earns Hounds Draw with O.C. - Pittsburgh Riverhounds SC
+- Top United States U-16 Defender Tyson Espy Signs with Orange County SC - Orange County SC

-- Hartford Climbs The Table With 4-1 Win Over Birmingham - Hartford Athletic
+- Da'vian Kimbrough Leads Mexico's U15s to Concacaf Championship - Sacramento Republic FC

 - Orange County SC Brings Home a Point from Pittsburgh - Orange County SC